namrapatel/analyzer/README.md

 This is Group 19's CS 2212 Project
 To login to the system, use one of the following usernames (they can be found at src/main/resources/loginInfo.txt):

-The following are in the form username,password: mcheveri,mcheveri123 cduffy,cduffy123
+The following are in the form username,password: \n mcheveri,mcheveri123 \n cduffy,cduffy123 \n npatel,npatel123 \n jdifalco,jdifalco123 \n
-npatel,npatel123
-jdifalco,jdifalco123
-admin,admin
+admin,admin \n

 To Generate a graph:
 - Add at least one cryptocurrency to the list